 On your way to a successful business, provide reputable services, and set affordable fees.
 Offer attractive conditions for restaurants to solve the chicken and egg problem and win their attention.

 Probably, there are two more bothering questions that drift through your mind when reading this article:

 - How much time do you need to invest in MVP development?

 - And how much does it cost to launch your app like Postmates?

 The answers vary in each particular case.
 The precise numbers depend on your requirements, team expertise, and market specifics.
 However, we've analyzed the typical cases and estimated the approximate time and cost for an MVP development:

-- It takes 4-6 months to launch MVP with basic features and start to raise funds;
+- It takes 1000+ development hours to launch MVP with basic features and start to raise funds;

 - The software development outsourcing model allows optimizing your cost and building a simple MVP for $45,000+.